 Brother Marcus

-No brunch list would be complete without a special mention to Brother Marcus, who have been doing brunch right for as long as we can remember.
+No brunch list would be complete without a special mention to Brother Marcus, who has been doing brunch right for as long as we can remember.
 Their Borough site is the newest addition to the family, adding yet more choice of delicious food to the area.

 Brunch dishes include sweet potato, courgette & feta fritters with avocado, crispy kale, turmeric yoghurt and a poached egg; the Marcus Breakfast (their Meditteranean twist on a full English); and smokey shakshuka.
 This is one to add to your brunch bucket list, pronto.